blazbrmnn/leapgest/RunningAugmentation.md

   Does a previous list item somehow share the same block?

   Conditions to be met (descending by priority — higher priority first):
- —  at least two cosequent items with an ascending order of numbers exist at same indentation —  no elements with a shorter distance from data tree root are found in between two items ( ie.: left in tree ~ with a smaller indentation )
+ —  at least two cosequent items with an ascending order of numberic indexes exist at a given indentation level —  no elements with a shorter distance from data tree root are found in between two items ( ie.: left in tree ~ with a smaller indentation )